MatteoPerota/Django-Wedding-Website/README.md

 ## **How to Run It**
 Want to check it out locally?
 Here’s how:
 1. Clone the repo to your machine.
 2. Make sure you have Django installed (`pip install django`).
+3. Proceed to configure your Django project and repo.
-3. Run the Django dev server:
+4. Run the Django dev server:
    ```bash
    python manage.py runserver
    ```
-4. Open your browser and head to http://127.0.0.1:8000/ to see the site in action.
+5. Open your browser and head to http://127.0.0.1:8000/ to see the site in action.

+## **For the Real World**

+If you want to publish your website to let other people visit it, a viable way is to use cloud-based platforms that allows users to code, run, and host Python applications such as pythonanywhere.com.
+The procedure upload your code into the platform and publish your website is pretty straightforwards and there's tons of materials on youtube for you to follow.

+Once the website is live, you can just take your url and convert it to QR code if you want to use it in your invites.

 Thanks for checking out this project!
 If you have any questions or feedback, feel free to reach out. 😊